-Dr. Karen Weber has a vision.
-She imagines a world in which we are reunited with nature, plants cover our cities in the form of green roofs, living walls, urban farms and thriving gardens across our urban space.
+Dr. Karen Weber has a vision: she imagines a world in which plants cover our cities in the form of green roofs, living walls, urban farms and gardens across our urban space.
 This world abounds with beauty, sustainable design, amazing art, smart technology and reflects the responsible use of all materials.
-It is a world in which we have found forgiveness within ourselves and toward each other; hold equal respect for humanity and all life; and are constantly grateful for the small and large miracles we encounter on a daily basis throughout our lives.
+In this world, we have found forgiveness within ourselves and toward each other; we hold equal respect for humanity and all life and we are constantly grateful for the miracles we encounter in our lives.

-She has served on the planning committees of NESEA (Northeast Sustainable Energy Association), GreenBuild, and altWheels, and has been recognized for her work with awards from NEWIEE (New England Women in Energy and Environment), the City of Boston, and Green Schools.
-She was also a guest at the White House for the EPA's program on Environmental Education in May 2012.
+Dr. Weber has served on the planning committees of NESEA (Northeast Sustainable Energy Association), GreenBuild, altWheels and has been recognized for her work with awards from NEWIEE (New England Women in Energy and Environment), the City of Boston, and Green Schools.
+In May 2012, Dr. Weber was a guest at the White House for the EPA's program on Environmental Education.

-Married to a wonderful and very supportive husband, she is the mother of four terrific children (three are triplets).
-She has been actively involved in her children's education and has made time to serve on the school site council as well as the parent council of six Boston Public Schools.
+Married to a wonderful and very supportive husband, Dr. Weber is the mother of four terrific children (three are triplets).
+She has been actively involved in her children's education as their school's site council and parent council of six Boston Public Schools.